 Melissa Clark's favorite part of the chicken is the drumstick, because it's juicy and easy to brown.
-She likes using only drumsticks in this mustardy stewthickened with tangy crème fraîcheso that all the meat cooks at the same rate.
+She likes using only drumsticks in this mustardy stew--thickened with tangy creme fraiche--so that all the meat cooks at the same rate.

 In a large skillet, toast the coriander seeds over moderately high heat until fragrant, about 2 minutes.
 Transfer the seeds to a mortar and let cool.
 Crush the seeds coarsely with a pestle.